huggingface/blog/open-source-llms-as-agents.md

 ## Agents Showdown: how do different LLMs perform as general purpose reasoning agents?

-To understand how open-source LLMs perform as general purpose reasoning agents, we have evaluated strong models on questions requiring using a few basic tools.

-### Evaluation dataset
+### Evaluation

-We selected questions that can be answered using basic tools: a simple calculator and access to internet search.
+We want to measure how open-source LLMs perform as general purpose reasoning agents.
+Thus we select questions requiring using logic and the use of basic tools: a calculator and access to internet search.

 - For Internet search capability: we have selected questions from [HotpotQA](https://huggingface.co/datasets/hotpot_qa): this is originally a retrieval dataset, but it can be used for general question answering, with access to the internet.
 Some questions originally need to combine information from various sources: in our setting, this means performing several steps of internet search to combine the results.
 - For testing calculator usage, we added questions from [GSM8K](https://huggingface.co/datasets/gsm8k): this dataset tests grade-school math ability, and is entirely solvable by correctly leveraging the 4 operators (add, subtract, multiply, divide).